Let the image go blurry...you'll see Raffi, I promise. |

 The Cleanse?
 (Sorry, watching Umbrella Academy Season (Probably) 4 Right Now)

-Again, I know fuck-all about roster mechanics, which players’ contracts are up, and how much the freedom any given MLS front office has to burn it all down and start all over again.
+Again, I know fuck-all about roster mechanics, which players’ contracts are up and when, and how much the freedom any given MLS front office has to burn it all down and start all over again.
 That takes care of the disclosures, now some facts (or, more accurately, some strong opinions):

 I would write one and only one defender’s name onto the starting roster in ink and that name is Dario Zuparic…but does he even want to stay in Portland next season (related, can he even leave)?
 As for the rest, Miguel Araujo was…fine, I’d keep kicking those tires, and Eric Miller 1) provides good, responsible cover and, 2) deserves a serious raise (to do it for the love, and for so long); Zac McGraw only works in a specific defensive set-up that stays compact and doesn’t ask him to cover a lot of ground and Kamal Miller…if I could explain what happened there, I would, I just know it didn’t go well.
 After that, you’ve got the genuinely untested Finn Surman.
 Then again, what did Portland’s 2024 defensive record do but make a powerful argument for giving him a shot?
 In the here and now, all of the above counts as more shambles than foundation, so there's PLENTY to do here, if within the limitations I don't care to explore.
 The question, as always, is what?